-If the client has a complaint, the complainant should be encouraged to raise the problem with the person responsible for their matter, or if the client prefers the Client Care Partner, Andrew Wong.
+If you have a complaint, please raise the problem with the lawyer responsible for your matter, or if you prefer, our Client Care Partner, Andrew Wong.
 He is responsible for ensuring that complaints are handled effectively and in accordance with this procedure.
-This procedure will also apply to prospective clients for whom we have refused to provide a service or persistently or unreasonably offered an unwanted service but only if the complainant has evidence to show that we did not have reasonable grounds to do so.
+This procedure will also apply to prospective clients who we have refused to provide a service to or persistently or unreasonably offered an unwanted service to but only if the complainant has evidence to show that we did not have reasonable grounds to do so.

-The Client Care Partner keeps a file/register of all complaints.
-The register/file includes all the required details and the register is signed off when the complaint has been finalised.
+The Client Care Partner keeps a file / register of all complaints.
+The register/file include all the required details and the register is signed off when the complaint has been finalised.
 The Client Care Partner reviews the complaints data and it also forms part of the Annual Risk Review.
-The complaints are reviewed to determine if there are any training requirements, or changes in systems and processes which are required.
+The complaints are reviewed to determine if there are any training requirements, changes in systems and processes which are required.
 This forms part of the Annual Risk Review.